Greenteapocky029/Code-Bunker/README.md

 All scripts are located in different branches that are seperated by each project

-Current Scripts:
+Current html related Scripts:

- - Python Code
+ - converted resume to html code
- - JavaScript Code
+ - random quote machine code (html,css and js)